-- 1.What is a watershed? - 2.Knowing the watershed, how does land use in a watershed affect water quality?
-(Answers can be found in Appendix A-2). - 3.Discuss the different land uses that exist in the watershed the students mapped out.
+- 1. What is a watershed? - 2.
+Knowing the watershed, how does land use in a watershed affect water quality? - 3.
+Discuss the different land uses that exist in the watershed the students mapped out.
 (Examples may include farms, cropland, forests, parking lots, etc.) - 4.
 Propose solutions to any existing problems in the watershed. - 5.
 What is runoff?
 Where does it come from?
-(Fertilizers, pesticides, silt, and other pollutants could run into the streams) What types of land uses may influence the quality of runoff? (roads, parking lots, farms and lawns).
-See possible answers in Appendix A-2. - 6.
-How does runoff affect the water quality in a stream? - 7.How is the volume and rate of runoff affected by the land use in the watershed?
+(Fertilizers, pesticides, silt, and other pollutants could run into the streams) What types of land uses may influence the quality of runoff? (roads, parking lots, farms and lawns). - 6.
+How does runoff affect the water quality in a stream? - 7.
+How is the volume and rate of runoff affected by the land use in the watershed?
 (More impervious surface in the watershed increases both.)